-Figure 49.1 A multi-graded structure
+Figure 46.1 A narrow, multi-graded structure

-- Threshold control a point is defined in the pay range beyond which pay cannot increase unless individuals achieve a defined level of competence and achievement. - Segment or zone control an extension of threshold control that involves dividing the grade into a number, often three, segments or zones.
+- Reference point control scope is provided for progression according to competence by increments to the reference point.
+Thereafter, individuals may earn cash bonuses for high achievement that may be consolidated up to the maximum pay for the grade if high achievement levels are sustained. - Threshold control a point is defined in the pay range beyond which pay cannot increase unless individuals achieve a defined level of competence and achievement. - Segment or zone control an extension of threshold control, which involves dividing the grade into a number (often three) of segments or zones.